nanvel/blog/2017/05/databases.md

 There is no quick and easy rule for determining which type of storage engine is better for the use case, it worth testing empirically.

+As with everything else in architecture, the proper answer is "it depends".

 ## DB types

 - [relational databases](/2016/02/sql)